(888) 340-0089

 1. What level of protection does your work need?

 If your nonprofit has volunteers, events, programs, or financial activities, you may want the additional protection and structure of a nonprofit corporation.
+This is the structure most founders choose because it provides liability protection and supports long-term growth.

 2. Will you apply for 501(c)(3) status?